Inquest into the Death of Lewis Walter WARD

 Coroner's recommendations

-1. The Department of Justice should consider improving the coverage of CCTV cameras over the football oval at West Kimberley Regional Prison
+- Consider improving coverage of CCTV cameras over the football oval at West Kimberley Regional Prison

-2. The Department of Justice should continue to work towards introducing body worn cameras in all prisons, including at West Kimberley Regional Prison
+- Continue working towards introducing body-worn cameras in all prisons, including West Kimberley Regional Prison

 Full text